aintnorest/wargame/coreRules.md

 * Theme to be fleshed out later but to get a taste look in campaign.md
 * Goals: A strategic wargame that is model-agnostic, where model size matters, and all decisions have a significant impact.

+## Rules Priority

+When rules appear to conflict, follow this order of precedence:
+1. Scenario special rules
+2. Card/model special abilities
+3. Core rules in this document
+4. If multiple effects trigger simultaneously:
+   * The active player chooses the order for their effects
+   * Then the inactive player chooses the order for their effects

 ## Basic Luck Mechanic

 Conflict uses a modified deck of cards.
 The deck comprises Aces, 1s, 2s, 3s, and Jacks of each suit and both jokers.
-Aces are worth 1, 2s are worth 2, 3s are worth 3, Jacks are worth -1,  A Red Joker is worth -2 and counts as any suit, and A Black Joker is worth +4 and counts as no suit.
+Aces are worth 1, 2s are worth 2, 3s are worth 3, Jacks are worth -1,  A Red Joker is worth -2 and is wild meaning the player that flipped the card chooses what suit it counts for, and A Black Joker is worth +4 and counts as no suit played for that Joker.
   * Players flip two cards from the modified deck.
-  * For ties suite dominance is  Spades (♠), Hearts (♥), Diamonds (♦), and Clubs (♣)
+  * For ties suit dominance is  Spades (♠), Hearts (♥), Diamonds (♦), and Clubs (♣)
   * The result of the card flip is added to relevant character stats and modifiers to determine the success of an action (e.g., attacking, defending).
 The difference between the attacker's and defender's totals determines damage.

 ### Probability Calculations